DAG: A Dual Correlation Network for Time Series Forecasting with Exogenous Variables: Related works

 \subsection{Forecasting with Exogenous Variables}

 Time series forecasting with exogenous variables has been extensively discussed in classical statistical methods.
 Some statistical methods have been extended to incorporate exogenous variables as part of the input.
 Methods like ARIMAX~\cite{williams2001multivariate} and SARIMAX~\cite{vagropoulos2016comparison} have long utilized exogenous variables to enhance forecasting accuracy.
 More recently, deep learning approaches have advanced this area: CrossLinear~\cite{zhou2025crosslinear} uses cross-correlation embeddings to capture dependencies between historical endogenous and exogenous variables; NBEATSx~\cite{olivares2023neural} extends N-BEATS with dedicated branches to utilize both past and future exogenous inputs; TiDE~\cite{das2023tide} employs an MLP-based architecture to integrate static and future covariates by concatenation with endogenous features at each time step.
 The Temporal Fusion Transformer (TFT)~\cite{lim2021temporal} integrates historical and current exogenous variables using attention mechanisms.
 Furthermore, TimeXer\cite{wang2024timexer} introduces patch-wise embeddings to flexibly incorporate exogenous covariates without strict temporal alignment.
-On the other hand, ExoTST~\cite{tayal2024exotst} utilizes innovative embedding, cross-attention, and cross-temporal fusion within an attention framework to robustly handle time lags and missing data.
+ExoTST~\cite{tayal2024exotst} utilizes innovative embedding, cross-attention, and cross-temporal fusion within an attention framework to robustly handle time lags and missing data.
+On the other hand, GCGNet~\cite{GCGNet} models correlations using a graph structure, but does not explicitly distinguish past and future variables or endogenous and exogenous variables.
 However, these methods generally rely on relatively simple combinations of historical inputs and future exogenous, without fully modeling the complex interactions among historical endogenous, historical exogenous, and future exogenous variables.